No eggs-cuses: zero reasons to skip the yolk

 Here’s the most nutritious part about it.
 Some vitamins and nutrients are water-soluble, while others are fat-soluble.
 Eggs have plenty of nutrients that are so important for the body’s function and guess what?
 They’re the fat-soluble kind.
 This means that the fat in the egg allows our bodies to perfectly absorb the goods it has to offer!
 Mother Nature truly is amazing.
 The yolks are what contains most of the fats, protein and vitamins so you’ll really want to reconsider skipping the yolks!

 So how much goodness is in one egg?
-Well, just one large egg has 6 grams of protein, 70 calories and 14 essential nutrients.
+Well, just one large egg has 6 grams of protein, 70 calories and 14 essential vitamins and nutrients.
 If you are part of the Weight Watchers© program, an egg can be added to your meal with no impact on your tracking.
 All those nutrients at no cost to your diet.
 It’s a no brainer!
 Plus, the proteins keep your hunger at bay longer.
 No more 3 o’clock binges!

 Tips for Meal Prepping with Eggs

-With all the nutrients, protein and energy you’ll be getting from a zero point food, this is one sure time that zero actually adds up to something.
+With all the nutrients, protein and energy you’ll be getting from a zero-point food, this is one sure time that zero actually adds up to something.

 Find More Egg Recipes

-If you’d like to see the complete list of zero point foods, please visit the Weight Watchers© website.
+If you’d like to see the complete list of zero-point foods, please visit the Weight Watchers© website.